yuyang339/cs140e-21spr/labs/README.md

     Finally, you'll have the startling surprise of seeing first-hand that
     --- despite the wildly different domains --- your code from last lab (digital analyzer) and this lab is almost identical.
-In particular, your test generating code from last lab is basically identical to how you transmit bytes using the UART protocol and your scope code is basically how you receive bytes.
+In particular, your test generating code from last lab is essentially the same as how your UART code transmits bytes and your scope code is basically how your UART code receives bytes.
 It's *interesting* when methods used to solve apparently different problems in very different domains turn out to be almost equivalant.
 As one actionable, semi-meta twist: you'll be using your scope code to verify your software UART.